 Changing the voting process is politically sensitive.
-Even a relatively simple alteration like changing the size and layout of the ballot paper is met with resistance.
-[36] Especially proposals for digital alternatives are met with a lot of resistance.
+Even a relatively simple alteration like changing the size and layout of the ballot paper is met with resistance [47].
+Especially proposals for digital alternatives are strongly opposed.
 In the past years every proposal for experimentation with digital voting was declined.
-Because there was so much negative feedback on the previous digital voting system, any new system will be looked at with sceptisim.
+Because there was so much negative feedback on the previous digital voting system, any new system will be looked at with skepticism.
 Because voting is such an integral part of the democratic system, any failure in the system degrades the democratic constitutional state.
 Anyone responsible for the failure will be facing a lot of criticism.
 A secretary who is responsible for the implementation of the failing system will possibly have to resign.
 For these reasons it is not strange that politics is hesitant to change anything in the voting system while no big problems have come to light in the current system.

 People place trust in the current paper system because everything can be verified and it is hard to commit fraud on a large scale.
-Recently however, it was uncovered that with the last election large numbers of votes were not counted, in total around 14.000 [37].
+After the parliamentary elections of 2017, it was uncovered that there were at least 14 000 differences between official election results and the vote count of municipalities [3].
 It can be expected that this will spark a debate in parliament whether or not the current system is safe enough.
 This would also be the right moment to bring up solutions like the one proposed in this thesis.